Jimbobster/Bootstrap-Portfolio/README.md

 ## Usage

-When the page is loaded, you will be presented with a webiste containing my portfolio.
+When the page is loaded, you will be presented with a website containing my portfolio.
 There is a navigation bar along the top of the page, containing links that are applicable to my portfolio:

 <li>When you click the Navigation Bar links, then you are taken to the appropiate section of the website.